 The school provides a broad, balanced curriculum which encompasses the core and foundation subjects of the Early Years Foundation Stage (Reception Year) and Key Stage I (Years 1 and 2).
 Teachers plan for and deliver a whole range of exciting and engaging learning opportunities for our pupils based upon carefully thought out approaches that meet the exact need of every individual pupil.
 Much of the learning that takes place is theme based and set in engaging contexts that interest and inspire our pupils and their families.
 The contribution home can make is significant and valued highly at Solent Infant School, home learning is therefore an integral part of this process.

 Every year we work with all stakeholders to identify our next steps as a school.
 This is a process that is ongoing and will never stop as we continually strive to make our school as effective as it possibly can be.
-If you would like to see our improvement priorities for this academic year please visit our 'Information' page.
+If you would like to see our improvement priorities for this academic year please visit our 'Information/Policies' page.

 The School and the Surrounding Area